CedarGroveStudios/PCB_Reintegrator/README.md

 # The Reintegrator

-### Convert Class-D audio signal to an unbalanced audio line level.
+### Convert a balanced Class-D speaker-level audio signal to an unbalanced audio line level.

 A mono Class-D audio to unbalanced audio line signal output converter.
 This version can act as a backpack for the Adafruit I2S 3watt audio amplifier.